researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 Structural vulnerability due to reliance on USDT-margined perpetual futures.
 This creates unhedged exposure to credit and regulatory risks associated with USDT as of 2025-11-15.

-**Exchange Diversification Efforts**: Recent initiatives aim to reduce concentration on any single exchange.
-Negotiations underway with Kraken and Deribit to expand hedging venue options.
-This would distribute counterparty risk more broadly across the ecosystem.

 **Volatility and Liquidity Profile**: Analysis of reserve portfolio's overall volatility and liquidity profile.
 Indicates moderate underlying volatility from crypto assets like BTC ETH LSTs.
 Effectively neutralized through delta-neutral hedging strategy.